 Hello fellow peeps!
-Sorry its been a while since I posted on here, but I have been down with a bug, a bug fellow chicken keepers are well aware of.
+Sorry, it’s been a while since I posted here, but I have been down with a bug that fellow chicken keepers are well aware of.
 The dreaded bug of chicken MATH!!!
 That is right, I have been stuck with the chicken math bug.
-Now for you readers not familiar with the chicken math plague, allow me to describe the depths of this hypnotic illness.
+Now, for readers not familiar with the chicken math plague, allow me to describe the depths of this hypnotic illness.

-Its a rather contagious bug, especially around Thanksgiving.
-While most people are out buying a turkey and the trimmings for a Thanksgiving dinner or staking out their prey in the form of stores for black friday deals.
+It’s a rather contagious bug, especially around Thanksgiving.
+While most people are out buying a turkey and the trimmings for a Thanksgiving dinner or staking out their prey in the form of stores for black Friday deals.
 We chicken owners are trying to beat the rush for ordering chicks for the next spring.
-If you thought that black friday lines were an intense crowd, you have not seen chicken owners sitting by the computers anxiousally waiting for the stroke of mid night to order chicks.
-If you are into rare breeds this intensidty is even worse.
-There are only a few being hatched so you have to make sure that your order goes though, first and fast!
+If you thought that black Friday lines were an intense crowd, you have not seen chicken owners sitting by the computers anxiously waiting for the stroke of midnight to order chicks.
+If you are into rare breeds this intensity is even worse.
+There are only a few being hatched so you have to make sure that your order goes through, first and fast!

 Anyway, back to the chicken math.
 Here is how it works in my case.
 Let’s see, I have 9 or so big girls in the Kuntry Klucker and I guess, 8 or so in the Bantom Botique.
 Using the concept of Chicken Math that would be about 10 chickens, I have more than enough room for more.